 - Brisk walking for forty-five minutes per day for 5 to 7 days a week is also beneficial.
 As it is a non-weight bearing exercise, walking is completely injury free.

-- Another preventive measure would be to avoid all forms of radiation, as and when possible.
+- Another preventive measure would be to avoid all forms of radiation as and when possible.
 However, this is easier said than done.
-Cardiologists, orthopaedic surgeons and all those involved in vessel intervention operate under fluoroscopic guidance.
+Cardiologists, orthopedic surgeons, and all those involved in vessel intervention operate under fluoroscopic guidance.
 This itself exposes them to sufficient radiation.
 One particular study found 6 cases of neuroblastoma in cardiologists in the US.

-- Radical surgeries (for example: removal of breasts - mastectomy) are not needed by one and all.
+- Radical surgeries (for example, removal of breasts - mastectomy) are not needed by one or all.
 Neither is genetic testing recommended to all and sundry.
-It may be useful in those who have a strong family history of cancer, those who are constantly exposed to radiation, and in those whose other family members have had cancer at an early age.
+It may be useful in those who have a strong family history of cancer, those who are constantly exposed to radiation, and those whose other family members have had cancer at an early age.
 In such cases, advanced genetic testing as a preemptive measure is recommended.